-Every Sunday, for the duration of this traveling community art exhibition – from August 13 to December 2, 2017 – I will publish a post about my process of decolonization.
+Every Sunday, for the duration of the traveling community art exhibition Reconciliation: What does it mean to you? – from August 13 to December 2, 2017 – to honour the complexity of the task, I will publish a post about my process of decolonization.

 This is a preview of the piece that I will show as part of the exhibit ”RECONCILIATION” – What does it mean to you?
 A traveling community art exhibition, opening Sunday August 13th, 2017 at La Ruche d’Art St-Henri.

 The full piece is a reflection on the process that I have gone through attending a series of 5 Community Listening Circle this summer on Unsettling the Settler Within, organized by the Art Hives Network, the last one being on August 13th.

 The Art Hives Network recognizes that we carry out our work on unceded indigenous territories across Canada.
 As our country commemorates the 150th anniversary of its Confederation, the Art Hives Network acknowledges the struggle of native peoples caused by colonization and believe that settlers have a responsibility to understand this shared history and how we may be continuing and perpetuating colonialism in our personal and professional lives.
 Our hope is that storytelling, and art making and sharing will help ignite the necessary conversations to support our work together towards repair and reconciliation.